anyuzx/HIPPS-DIMES/README.md

 - `--ignore-missing-data`: Turn on this argument will let the program ignore the missing elements or infinite number in the contact map or distance map
 - `--balance`: Turn on the matrix balance for contact map.
 Only effective when `input_type == cmap` and `input_format == cooler`
 - `--not-normalize`: Turn off the auto normalization of the contact map.
 Only effective when `input_type == cmap`
+- `--enforece-nonnegative-connectivity-matrix`: Constrain all the "spring constants" to be nonnegative

 ### Tips for using this program